A Civilizational Diagnosis · A Falsifiable Cure

 "The patient has access to the archive.
 The patient cannot retrieve it."

 The diagnostic volume.
-Ten academic papers that diagnose the civilizational disease of forgetting solved problems.
+A trade book that names the civilizational disease of forgetting solved problems, built on the underlying ten-paper academic series.
 Worked examples that any literate citizen can verify: $32 billion ends domestic hunger versus $496 billion in annual U.S. food-industry markup over production cost, a 15× ratio.
 293,000 U.S. manufacturing facilities run at 77% utilization, yielding 19.5 to 29.3× overcapacity.
 The U.S. military commissary has run at-cost since 1867.
 At-cost distribution proven across one hundred and fifty-eight years.

 Drawing on Ibn Khaldun's fourteenth-century ʿumrān, Spengler's morphological cycles, Quigley's instrument-to-institution dynamic, and Tainter's diminishing returns, Historical Apoplexy names the disease and its three faces: Historical Apoplexy (the state of unconsciousness a civilization enters when cut off from its accrued prior knowledge), Apoplectic Plagiarism (the unconscious re-presentation of forgotten solutions by people who do not know the prior art existed), and Epistemic Senicide (the unconscious severance from parental wisdom — operating through direct industry targeting, structural market pressure, and the receive-end failure of an education system that no longer transmits the lineage of any subject).